-- investigate the structure and functioning of the human brain and the role it plays in the overall functioning of the human nervous system. - explore brain plasticity and the influence that brain damage may have on a person's psychological functioning. - Consider the complex nature of psychological development, including situations where psychological development may not occur as expected. - examine the contribution that classical and contemporary studies have made to an understanding of the human brain and its functions, and to the development of different psychological models and theories used to predict and explain the development of thoughts, feelings and behaviours.
+- investigate the structure and functioning of the human brain and the role it plays in mental processes and behaviour. - explore brain plasticity and the influence that brain damage may have on a person's psychological functioning. - consider the complex nature of psychological development, including situations where psychological development may not occur as expected. - examine the contribution that classical and contemporary studies have made to an understanding of the human brain and its functions, and to the development of different psychological models and theories used to predict and explain the development of thoughts, emotions and behaviours.